ravgotrasahil/ravgotrasahil-github.io/r/heights/heights.md

     log10(100)

-This gets boring quickly; let's look at some data.
+Next, let's look at some data.
 Read in the heights.csv data set using the Import Dataset button in RStudio.
 In the version of RStudio I'm using (0.98.1091), this is under the Environment tab.
 By default, R should name the imported data frame in the variable ``heights''.
+This data set has three variables:
+* SHGT: student height in inches
+* MHGT: mother's height in inches
+* FHGT: father's height in inches

 R has many functions for computing basic summary statistics.
 Meet three of the most basic by copying the following code to your console.

     # Get a summary of each variable in the data set
     summary(heights)